EmranAhmed/Hippo-Joomla-Extension-Updater/README.md

 - Add template parameters on `templateDetails.xml` for username / purchasecode / other data you need from user.
 [Understanding Joomla! templates](https://docs.joomla.org/Understanding_Joomla!_templates#Parameters "Understanding Joomla! templates")
 - Add your update server on your template you can see my example in this repo or take more knowledge from [Adding an update server](https://docs.joomla.org/J2.5:Developing_a_MVC_Component/Adding_an_update_server "Adding an update server")
 - You can use collection server or extension server as you need :smile:
+- In `downloadurl` of [template_name.xml](https://github.com/EmranAhmed/Hippo-Joomla-Extension-Updater/blob/master/joomla-update/template_name.xml#L13) I use `download.php` file to serve our updated extensions.

 # Your Server Part

-- We use `download.php` file to serve our updated extension if it requested from valid author / buyer.
+- Put `download.php` file on your server secure location or others.
+Here I use envato purchase code verifier to verify my envato valid author who bought my Joomla Template :grinning:
 - You can see `joomla-update` directory in this repo.
+- There is `zips` directory you can put your latest updated template copy or any where else.
+Just you should change some code on `download.php` file.

 ## Request
 - Please donot remove my Credit line from this plugin. :blush: